 - Dip Ideas

-- Avocado Dip - (Pictured) A delicious dip made from avocado, olive oil, lemon juice and parsley.
+- Avocado Dip - A delicious dip made from avocado, olive oil, lemon juice and parsley.

-- Lemon & Herb Yoghurt Dip - (Pictured) Follow the linked recipe but replace creme fresh with yoghurt.
+- Lemon & Herb Yogurt Dip - Follow the linked recipe but replace creme fresh with yoghurt.

-- Greek Yoghurt Tartar Sauce - Greek yoghurt replaces the mayonnaise in this delicious dip.
+- Greek Yogurt Tartar Sauce - Greek yoghurt replaces the mayonnaise in this delicious dip.

 - Vegetable Ideas - Delicious served with any vegetable, some of our favourites include...